YordanLV/wordpress-nextjs-graphql/README.md

 # wordpress-nextjs-graphql

-Headless wordpress with Next.js and GraphQL
+Inexpesnive (Free) headless cms with wordpress, Next.js and Apollo (GraphQL).

 `yarn dev` for development
 `yarn build` for production